SZ8971/Junior-is/README.md

 # Object_Detection

-Object detection is a computer vision task that has become an integral part of many consumer applications today such as surveillance and security systems, mobile text recognition, and diagnosing diseases from MRI/CT scans.

-This project try to compare two or more different model for Obejct Detection.
+My final project try to compare two or more different model for Obejct Detection.

 # YOLOv8
 I am simply using `YOLOv8` models in a python environment with opencv on `Windows`, `Mac` or `Linux` system.
 It can be imported from the ultralytics module.